-If getting scared during the Halloween season if your thing, the Headless Horseman Haunted House and Hayride is for you.
+If getting scared during the Halloween season if your thing, the Headless Horseman Haunted Attractions is for you.

 Located in Ulster Park, not far from where the story of the Headless Horseman was located, this scary attraction is sure to frighten even the bravest visitors.
-In 2020, this will be a drive-through attraction, so you can see these freights from the relative comfort of your vehicle.
+Visitors can experience 10 different haunted attractions, including a walk-through forest and six haunted houses.

-You can find out more about visiting on their website.
+You can find out more about visiting their website.

 Looking for more events in New York?
 Check out our picks for great things to do in New York in November.